MYoshi/bamboo-portfolio/README.md

-# O Caramelo Aventureiro – Portfolio
+# Bamboo Portfolio – Marcelo Fukumoto

-Welcome to the codebase for **O Caramelo Aventureiro**, a modern, multilingual portfolio project built with Next.js, Tailwind CSS, and a suite of best-practice tools.
+Welcome to the codebase for **Bamboo Portfolio**, a modern, multilingual portfolio project built with Next.js, Tailwind CSS, and a suite of best-practice tools.
 This project demonstrates advanced configuration, modular architecture, and a focus on accessibility, SEO, and developer experience.

-## 🐾 About the Project & Story
+## �‍💻 About the Project

-O Caramelo Aventureiro is more than just a portfolio—it's the digital home of a beloved Instagram dog who shares his adventures, travels, and daily life with fans around the world!
-Inspired by the real-life journey of Caramelo, this site brings together stories, photos, and videos from his explorations in Japan and beyond.
-The project showcases not only technical skills but also the power of storytelling and community-building through social media.
+This is the professional portfolio of **Marcelo Fukumoto**, a passionate software engineer with over 10 years of experience in software development.
+The portfolio showcases his journey across Brazil and Japan, leading high-performing teams and driving innovation in frontend and backend development with technologies like React, Next.js, Node.js, and Java.

-Follow Caramelo on Instagram: [@ocarameloaventureiro](https://instagram.com/ocarameloaventureiro)
+The site features a beautiful video background, multilingual support, and a comprehensive overview of professional experience including work at AXA Japan, Rakuten, and Clube da Entrega.

 ## 🚀 Features